 It also has an accelerometer, a heart rate monitor, and several other sensors to help you stay on top of both location and fitness.

-Many of the fitness designed features, like workout type, physical age, heart rate zones, calorie counts, and steps per minute are included with this watch.Check Garmin Price on Amazon
+Many of the fitness-oriented features, like workout type, physical age, heart rate zones, calorie counts, and steps per minute are included with this watch.Check Garmin Price on Amazon

 The Forerunner 45, however, maintains 200 hours of fitness tracking data and doesn’t differentiate between the data.

 The Forerunner 45 does have a bit of an accuracy advantage, however.
-It’s both more accurate in it’s GPS tracking and provides more detailed pace and altitude readings than the Ionic.
+It’s more accurate in its GPS tracking, and provides more detailed pace and altitude readings than the Ionic.

 The Forerunner is slightly cheaper than the Ionic, on average.
 However, the Ionic goes on sale more often, and sales usually bring it down to the same price as the Forerunner.
 If you can wait for a discount or sale offer, chances are there won’t be a significant price difference between these watches.

-This type of watch is Fitbit and Garmin’s answer to the Apple Watch.
-They’ll track steps, record runs by GPS, but mainly they’ll interact with your phone to provide a multilayer experience.
+This type of watch is Fitbit’s and Garmin’s answer to the Apple Watch.
+They’ll track steps and record runs by GPS, but mainly they’ll interact with your phone to provide a multi-layer experience.